Wesley-Janson/CAPP30239_FA22/week_04/README.md

 Here you will find numerous html and JavaScript files

 * In-Class (Names corresponding to both .html and .js files)
-	* horizontal-bar was practice using bar charts.
+	* "horizontal-bar" was practice using bar charts.
-	* line, area, and multiline all were practice for using time series data.
+	* "line", "area", and "multiline" were practice for using time series data.

 * Homework:
-	* homework.html and homework.js are both corresponding to a line graph of the Canadian long-term interest rates.
+	* "homework.html" and "homework.js" are both corresponding to a line graph of the Canadian long-term interest rates.
-	* long-term-interest-canada.csv acts as the data for this assignment.
+	* "long-term-interest-canada.csv" acts as the data for this assignment.